lcbc-epfl/mdmc-public/templates/exercise_template_Ex3.md

 :::{admonition} Exercise 9
 :class: exercise
 The program produces a trajectory.
-Loot at and explain the behaviour of the system for frame over time for $\rho$ 0.85
+Look at it and explain the behavior of the system over time for $\rho$ 0.85
 :::

 Your answer here